-Both the 450D and the 650D have been discontinued, but can regularly be found used on eBay.
+Both the 450D and the 650D have been discontinued, but can regularly be found used on ebay.
 The 450D was replaced by the Canon 500D, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 450D Manual (free pdf) or the online Canon 650D Manual.
+Further information on the features and operation of the 450D and 650D can be found, respectively, in the Canon 450D Manual (free pdf) or the online Canon 650D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 450D or the Canon 650D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 450D: